gurjot06oct/Competitive-Programming/Number Theory/04 Bézout's Identity.md

 r_{N-2} = q_N r_{N-1} + 0
 $

-can be expressed as a product of$$2 \times 2$$quotient matrices multiplying a two-dimensional remainder vector:
+can be expressed as a product of $ 2 \times 2 $ quotient matrices multiplying a two-dimensional remainder vector:

 $
 \begin{pmatrix} a \\ b \end{pmatrix} =